-This blog is written by Alaa Naguib
+This Blog is written by Aalaa Halaka

 Susan Razzaz is a Jordan-based economist specialized in labor market issues in MENA.
 She participated as a panel commentator in the session on the Impact of refugee influx on Jordanian labor market, during the ERF conference on The Impacts of the Syrian Refugees Influx on the Jordanian Economy.

 Dr. Razzaz found the session highly important as much as it was controversial.
 The paper presented by Dr. Jackline Wahba discussed the acute topic of The Impact of the Syrian Refugee Influx on the Jordanian Labor Market in Jordan and -much to everyone’s surprise- it found that there was no significant impact on Jordanians in the labor market.
 But no effect doesn’t necessarily entail a lack of consequences!
 The paper highlighted two main observations: First, that the Syrian refugee influx had a more significant impact -not on Jordanian workers, but rather on Egyptian workers; which would imply that Syrian workers compete in the Jordanian labor market mostly with other immigrants with similar context/ background.
 The second issue highlighted in the paper is that there was an impact of the crisis but that’s not the same as an impact of the presence of Syrian refugees.